nicolas-steenhout/main-live/_posts/2024-09-12-morgans-hotel-ultra-accessible.md

 ## Charity model

-The words and tone used on that Morgan's Camp About Us page are indicative of a strong charity model.
+<span id="charity">The words and tone used on Morgan's Camp About Us page are indicative of a strong charity model approach to disability</span>.
 There is a big difference between "We do it FOR people with special needs" and "We do it WITH disabled people".

 The charity model is not a great way to approach accessibility.
 It's certainly not the way to "ultra accessibility".

 I'm sure Mr. Hartman has a good heart and great intentions.
 I'm certain his work has positively impacted many disabled youth and adults.
 I'm not trying to diminish those accomplishments.
-But frankly, I'm tired of charity.
-I know I'm not the only one.
+But frankly, we (disabled people) are tired of charity.

 ## Accessibility overlay